-The board of directors at their meeting held on 11th April 2012 passed necessary resolution for complying with all the
+The board of directors, at their meeting held on 29th April 2014,

+passed necessary resolution confirming compliance with all the

 The annual accounts, reports and other documents of the subsidiary

-companies will be made available to the members, on receipt of a
+companies will be made available to the stakeholders, on receipt of a

-be available at the registered office of the Company and at the
+request from them, at the registered office of the Company during the

-any member or investor wishes to inspect the same, it will be available during the
+investor wishes to inspect the same, it will be available during the

 A statement giving the following information in aggregate of each

-subsidiary including subsidiaries of subsidiaries consisting of (a) capital (b)
+subsidiary including its subsidiaries consisting of (a) capital (b)

-reserves (c) total assets (d) total liabilities (e) details
+reserves (c) total assets (d) total liabilities (e) details of

 turnover (g) profit before taxation (h) provision for taxation (i)